Harlem Line: Restoration of service to Wassaic

 In 1993, Metro-North announced plans to restore service north of Dover Plains to Wassaic.
 Initially, the project was estimated to cost $12.8 million.
 The extension was intended to help revive the community of Wassaic, and to turn it into a hub where passengers would come from Litchfield County in Connecticut, the Berkshires in Massachusetts, and from Vermont.

 On October 19, 1995, the town of Amenia passed a resolution supporting the Harlem Line's extension by 6 miles to Wassaic.

 On January 23, 1997, Metro-North acquired the property necessary for the extension of service on the Upper Harlem Division to Wassaic.
 In August 1997, the Final Environmental Impact Study for the Wassaic extension was completed, recommending that the preferred option, the extension of service to Wassaic, be completed.
 One of the rejected alternatives was the restoration of service to Millerton and Mount Riga in Dutchess County.
 A layover yard would have also been built as part of this alternative.
 This alternative was rejected due to the presence of the Harlem Valley Rail Trail, and replacing it with rail service would have required an in-kind replacement of any taking of parkland.
 Since a majority of the line was not owned by Metro-North, it was viewed as being cost-prohibitive.
 In July 1998, Metro-North announced the names for the new stations on the extension: Tenmile River and Wassaic.

+In 1998, it was announced that platforms at eight stations on the Harlem Line would be extended as part of $73 million in station improvements.
+Platforms at Hawthorne, Pleasantville, Mount Kisco, Bedford Hills, Katonah, and Goldens Bridge would be extended two cars.
+This work was not expected to begin until 2000.
+In addition, work would be done at Mount Vernon West to eliminate a gap between a canopy and the top of the stairs, to design the rehabilitation of overpasses at Hartsdale, Scarsdale, Crestwood, and Tuckahoe, to rehabilitate an underpass at North White Plains, to repair a platform and fencing at Chappaqua, to replace an asphalt path to an elevator at Crestwood, to rehabilitate an overpass at Pleasantville, to design a new overpass at Goldens Bridge, and to repair stairs and an elevator shaft at Valhalla.
+Additional projects would ensure canopies, windows, and other elements were in good shape at Brewster, Croton Falls, and Purdys, would move a police substation into a building and move a ticket office to a more convenient location at White Plains, and design work for a platform extension, a new overpass, and potentially new track at Brewster North.
+Work to rehabilitate a station building at Bronxville was 90 percent complete at the time.
+Additional projects were planned on the Hudson and New Haven Lines.
+Some stations would receive the first major work done in 15 to 20 years.